Courses of Study

 EN491f, 492s Independent Study Individual projects exploring topics for which the student has demonstrated the interest and competence necessary for independent work.
 Prerequisite: Permission of a project advisor and the chair of the department.
 One to four credit hours.
 Faculty

-EN493As Seminar: Literature and Film Adaptation From Beowulf to Fight Club, literary texts become films in ways that expand our understanding of the relationship between literature and adaptation.
+[EN493A] Seminar: Literature and Film Adaptation From Beowulf to Fight Club, literary texts become films in ways that expand our understanding of the relationship between literature and adaptation.
 This seminar will explore adaptation studies, moving beyond fidelity studies, through an array of films and literary texts, including some chosen by seminar participants.
 Fulfills English C and E requirements.
 Four credit hours.
-L. Osborne
+L.

-[EN493B] Seminar: Beyond Borders: Narratives of Crossing and Return We will explore the perils and possibilities of border crossings, the dreams of those who traverse and thereby stretch the limits, and the rewards and repercussions of their journeys as represented in American literature and film.
-Theoretical readings from border studies, environmental studies, race and ethnic studies, and gender and queer studies will animate and inform our close analyses of literary works including Maxine Hong Kingston's China Men, Nella Larsen's Passing, Leslie Marmon Silko's Ceremony, and Karen Tei Yamashita's Tropic of Orange, and films including Sankofa (Haile Gerima), Lone Star (John Sayles), and The Aggressives (Daniel Peddle).
+[EN493B] Seminar: Beyond Borders in American Literature and Culture We will explore the perils and possibilities of border crossings, the dreams of those who traverse and thereby stretch the limits, and the rewards and repercussions of their journeys as represented in American literature and film.
+Theoretical readings from border studies, comparative race and ethnic studies, environmental humanities, and gender and queer studies will animate and inform our close analyses of literary works including Maxine Hong Kingston's China Men, Leslie Marmon Silko's Ceremony, and Karen Tei Yamashita's Tropic of Orange, and films including Sleep Dealer (Alex Rivera), Maquilapolis (Vicky Funari and Sergio de la Torre), and The Aggressives (Daniel Peddle).
+Fulfills English C and D requirements.
 Four credit hours.
 L.